 User Guide¶

-Your photos never leave your device.
-Jade GT processes images entirely in your browser.
-Nothing is uploaded to a server.
-The only data Jade GT fetches from the cloud is the shared trademark dictionary (a list of restricted words), which is read-only and contains no information about you or your files.
+Every edit runs in your browser.
+The only data Jade GT pulls from the cloud is a shared trademark list.
+The list is read-only and holds no information about you or your files.

-Quick Start¶
+Quick start¶

 Five steps to your first geotagged photo